SyncraEngine/SyncraEngine/README.md

 Lastly, this project is a recent idea of mine.
 It's only been around for a month and a half, but progress has been consistent and productive.

+As the project is still in alpha, releases will be made available through Discord only.
+Once the core feature set is implemented, beta testing will occur on Steam.

 ## How can I help?

 SyncraEngine is still in pre-alpha, and your feedback or ideas are welcome!
 Join the [Discord server](https://discord.gg/yxMagwQx9A) to share suggestions, ask questions, or learn more about the project.